AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Additional Perks

-When you add comprehensive coverage to your Erie policy, you get the following additional benefits:
+When you add comprehensive coverage to your Erie policy, you can choose to include the following additional benefits:

 • Glass repair and wiper blades: If your windshield is replaced, Erie provides glass repair with no deductible and supplies a new set of wiper blades.